Minard Castle

 Yellowhammer - Very occasional visitor.

-Reed Bunting - Occasional visitor.
+Reed Bunting - Very occasional visitor.

 It is worth mentioning here that among these species are several that have been identified as being of high or medium conservation concern and are on the Red or Amber Lists published jointly by the RSPB, Wildfowl and Wetlands Trust, Game Conservancy, British Trust for Ornithology and the National Trust (revised September 2002).
 These are: